RepDefHosting/Andrew-Maniglia/src/pages/index.md

 subheader: Senior Marketing Executive
 pageSlug: /
 featuredImage:
-  src: /img/pic-executive-main-banner-01.webp
+  src: /img/RainDrop Hero Image.jpg
-  alt: Chandler Villacruz
+  alt: Andrew Maniglia
   caption: null
 header: Chandler Villacruz
-metaDescription: Personal website of Chandler Villacruz, Senior Marketing Executive.
+metaDescription: Currently based in Yorktown, NY, Andrew Maniglia has overseen several multifamily developments valued at more than $250mm.
+As the managing director of Ginsburg Development Companies, LLC, he navigated a complex regulatory environment that has led to considerable success and growth for the company.
 published: true
 profileButton:
   link: /profile
-  label: View Profile
+  label: Bio
 blogButton:
   link: /blog
-  label: Visit My Blog
+  label: Latest Blog
 shortBiography: Since joining the web-based restaurant review company in its startup phase, Chandler Villacruz has spearheaded market research activities that have allowed the firm to build effective advertising campaigns and